trevorsibanda/trevorsibanda/README.md

 ## ReactJS

 [trevorsibanda/tryfaunadb](https://github.com/trevorsibanda/tryfaunadb) TryFaunaDB is an online code editor built on Apache OpenWhisk to use Go/Python/NodeJS to interact with a live FaunaDB database.
 Deploys to Netlify.
 See [trevorsibanda/whiskey](https://github.com/trevorsibanda/whiskey) for docker images used.

+[trevorsibanda/boom263](https://github.com/trevorsibanda/boom263) Boom263 is a POC E-commerce platform for Deriv users to purchase airtime and data vouchers using their Deriv balances.
+Uses react, faunadb, slack, deriv-api.
+Deploys to Netlify

 ## General